-40 Years Ago: George Jones Earns No. 1 Hit With ‘The Grand Tour’
+46 Years Ago: George Jones Earns No. 1 Hit With ‘The Grand Tour’

-The song, which was written by Norro Wilson, Carmol Taylor and George Richey, was the title track of his 41st studio album.
-With lines like, “Over there, sits the chair / Where she'd bring the paper to me / And sit down on my knee / And whisper oh, I love you / But now she's gone forever / And this old house will never / Be the same without the love / That we once knew," the song quickly became one of Jones' signature tunes, which he performed up until his death in 2013.
+"The Grand Tour," which was written by Norro Wilson, Carmol Taylor and George Richey, is the title track of Jones' 41st studio album.
+With lines such as "Over there, sits the chair / Where she'd bring the paper to me / And sit down on my knee / And whisper, 'Oh, I love you' / But now she's gone forever / And this old house will never / Be the same without the love / That we once knew," the song quickly became one of Jones' signature tunes, one he performed up until his death in 2013.

-Jones included the song on several of his compilations, including ‘Anniversary — 10 Years of Hits’ in 1982, ‘Super Hits’ in 1987 and 2004's ’50 Years of Hits.’
+Jones included "The Grand Tour" on several of his compilations, including Anniversary -- 10 Years of Hits in 1982, Super Hits in 1987 and 2004's 50 Years of Hits.